linkneuro/linkneuro.github.io/_posts/2017-01-01-networked-future.md

 Ten years after Satoshi Nakamoto published the Bitcoin white paper, the world is finally diverging from the old economic model that was deemed broken after the last great financial crisis.
 Although there is still widespread dissonance within the elite that open, financial protocols are nothing more than a bubble, the genie is out of the bottle.
 The narrative of the bubble that the media has created will only accelerate this.
 Looking closely to what is actually happening is key to understanding how the future will develop.

+# The backstory

+First, a side note and story how I got into the space.
 In 2008, I was a student of the financial crisis and operated in the stock market.
 I had traded Magic the Gathering cards and played World of Warcraft before I got hooked by the stock market.
 The market struck me as this four dimensional puzzle that you constantly had to figure out in order to predict correctly.
 The stock market was also foundational to how the global economy functioned.
 It was a never ending knowledge puzzle that I had to figure out.
 It was the perfect adventure to embark on: to understand how the world at a deeper level.
 When I discovered Bitcoin and even more importantly crypto-economics, I was even more in awe.

 So I had saved money from trading these card games and started to build a capital base that I used to speculate in the German stock market.
 I began reading everything I could about trading, investing and the global financial order.
 I read up the entire financial history.
 I had read up everything I could find in my local library.
 Having learned to operate in virtual worlds like World of Warcraft, leading dozens of people into virtual raids, I had played the perfect game to prepare me for the ultimate virtual reality: America.
 What better way to learn how capitalism worked than work in America.